Private Wilson was injured several times and recommended for the D.C.M.

 He was later discharged due to his war injuries.

-He died the day after the war ended on 12 November 1918.
+He died the day after the war ended on 12 November 1918 from pneumonia and influenza.
 He is buried in an unmarked grave in North Warren Cemetery.

 From the Gainsborough News 18th June 1915 GN 18.6.15.